Thomas-TTC/Boost-of-unlabelled-data/REAMME.md

 ## Project Overview
 This project addresses the report problem: Does unlabelled data improve Twitter sentiment classification?
-Given a tweet, the models predict whether the sentiment of the message is positive or negative.
-The effectiveness of various basic machine learning models is developed and analysed.
+Given a tweet, the models utilise semi-supervised learning to predict whether the sentiment of the message is positive or negative.
+The effectiveness of unlabelled data to the performance of various basic machine learning models is developed and analysed.

 ## Data Set Structure